Data Processing Agreements Under GDPR: What You Need to Know in 2026

 When a DPA is required

-Under Article 28 of the GDPR, a Data Processing Agreement is required whenever a "controller" (the company that determines why and how personal data is processed) engages a "processor" (a company that processes personal data on the controller’s behalf).
+Under Article 28 of the GDPR, a Data Processing Agreement is required whenever a controller engages a processor.
+In practice: every SaaS vendor, cloud host, email provider, and analytics tool that handles EU personal data on your behalf needs a DPA.

 The 9 required elements

-Article 28(3) specifies that a DPA must include: processing only on documented instructions, confidentiality obligations for personnel, appropriate security measures, sub-processor controls (prior consent + equivalent obligations), assistance with data subject rights, assistance with breach notification, deletion or return of data on termination, audit and inspection rights, and a requirement to inform the controller if an instruction infringes GDPR.
+Article 28(3) specifies: processing only on documented instructions, confidentiality obligations, appropriate security, sub-processor controls, assistance with data subject rights, breach notification assistance, deletion/return on termination, audit rights, and obligation to inform controller of GDPR-infringing instructions.

-Missing even one of these elements means the DPA is non-compliant.
+Missing even one element means the DPA is non-compliant.

 Sub-processor rules

 Your vendor almost certainly uses sub-processors — AWS for hosting, Stripe for payments, Twilio for SMS.
-Under GDPR, the processor must: get your prior written consent before engaging sub-processors (general or specific), maintain a current list of sub-processors, notify you before adding new ones (30 days is standard), give you an objection right, and ensure sub-processors are bound by equivalent data protection obligations.
+Under GDPR, the processor must: get prior written consent, maintain a current list, notify you before adding new ones (30 days is standard), give you an objection right, and ensure equivalent obligations.

-If your vendor transfers personal data outside the EEA, the DPA must address this with appropriate safeguards.
-The standard approach is Standard Contractual Clauses (SCCs) adopted by the European Commission.
-The EU-US Data Privacy Framework provides an adequacy decision for certified US companies, but not all US vendors are certified.
+If your vendor transfers data outside the EEA, the DPA must address this with appropriate safeguards — typically Standard Contractual Clauses (SCCs).
+The EU-US Data Privacy Framework provides adequacy for certified US companies, but not all vendors are certified.

 Breach notification timelines

-GDPR requires controllers to notify supervisory authorities within 72 hours of becoming aware of a breach.
-This means your DPA should require the processor to notify you faster — 48 hours is the standard — to give you time to assess and report.
+GDPR requires controllers to notify authorities within 72 hours.
+Your DPA should require the processor to notify you within 48 hours — giving you time to assess and report.

-The notification should include: nature and scope of the breach, categories and approximate number of data subjects affected, likely consequences, and measures taken or proposed to address the breach.
+The notification should include: nature and scope, categories of data affected, estimated number of data subjects, likely consequences, and remedial measures.

 Download free DPA template